ionic-team/ionic-framework/BREAKING.md

 The `ion-radio` must be used inside of an `ion-radio-group` even if there is only one `ion-radio`.
 Additionally, the `checked` property has been removed.
 Developers should set the `value` property on the parent `ion-radio-group` to match the value of the desired checked radio button.

+`ion-radio` no longer emits an `ionSelect` event.
+Developers should listen for an `ionChange` event to be emitted on `ion-radio-group` instead.

 **Before**

 ```html